 Denial: saying the abuse doesn't happen, saying you caused the abusive behaviour, being publicly gentle and patient, crying and begging for forgiveness, saying it will never happen again.

 Domestic abuse can affect women in many ways, they can be seriously hurt or even killed, abusive behaviour can be wide ranging and can have a massive effect on a woman’s emotional state, their physical and mental health and leave women feeling:

 Domestic abuse affects children too, and the secret of domestic abuse is a very heavy burden for any child to bear.

 Even when it appears that children aren’t being directly abused themselves, research shows that they are likely to be aware of what is happening.

-Children living with violence will actively interpret the situation, try to predict what will happen and assess their roles in causing violence.
+Children living with abuse will actively interpret the situation, try to predict what will happen and assess their roles in causing abuse.
 They won’t worry about consequences, engage in problem solving, and take measures to protect themselves, siblings and their mother, both physically and emotionally.

 A third of children try and intervene during attacks on their mother, and children sometimes feel guilty if they don’t come to their parents aid.
 Guilt is often accompanied by self blame and feelings that they may have caused a parent to be abusive.

 You can contact Hull Women’s Aid on 01482 446099

 PLEASE NOTE THAT ALL PHOTOGRAPHS ON THIS WEBSITE FEATURE MODELS